 Responses that have scored poorly in the past against Criterion 1 have not addressed both elements, or did not provide examples of how increased mobility would occur through the project.

 Examples of promotion activities could include: proactive promotion of the project through the media, promotion of the NCP to relevant university staff and prospective participants, student outreach and acknowledging Australian Government funding throughout all these types of activities.

-Criteria 4, 5, 6 and 7
+Criteria 4, 5 and 6

-In terms of the additional selection criteria, universities can apply for an Internship Grant as part of a semester-based mobility project.
-Stronger responses to this criterion in previous rounds have clearly described the proposed internship, including the potential host, benefits to participants, proposed duration and confirmation that all visa requirements have been considered.
+Stronger responses for the additional criterion for Internship Grants in previous rounds have clearly described the proposed internship, including the potential host, benefits to participants, proposed duration and confirmation that all visa requirements have been considered.

 Inclusion of a Project Summary or Description

-Thank you for your interest in the 2019 round of the New Colombo Plan Mobility Program.
+Thank you for your interest in the 2020 round of the New Colombo Plan Mobility Program.